dav-par/eng114_DevOps/Documentation/docs/vpc_task.md

     - an agreed IPv4 CIDR block to create your private subnet on
     - More details instructions to follow

+## creating a vpc (empty house)
+- name using convention
+- IPv4 CIDR manual input
+    - use your chosen CIDR block
+    - 10.0.0.4/16
+- no IPv6
+- tag using name

 ## creating a private subnet for mongodb
-- go to the vpc pannel on aws - [link for eu-west-1](https://eu-west-1.console.aws.amazon.com/vpc/home?region=eu-west-1#Home:)
+- go to the vpc panel on aws - [link for eu-west-1](https://eu-west-1.console.aws.amazon.com/vpc/home?region=eu-west-1#Home:)
     - check your region
-- click subnets in the right pannel
+- click subnets in the right panel
 - click create subnet
 - choose your VPC
-- name the subnet following naming convention
+- name the subnet following the naming convention
     - course-name-subnet-private
-- No prefrence for Availability Zone
+    - No preference for Availability Zone
 - Choose a valid IPc4 CIDR block
     - I used 10.0.16.0/24
     - if working with several people, agree on these in advance